Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 y_test = test_data["Petrol_Consumption"]

-The train set will be used to train the model, while the test will be used to evaluate its degree of effectiveness.
+The train set will be used to train the model, while the test set will be used to evaluate its degree of effectiveness.
 Furthermore, it is not necessary for the predictor variables to be normalized, since random forests, and therefore decision trees, are not affected by the scale of the data because of the way they work: they make decisions based on certain feature thresholds, regardless of their scale.

 from sklearn.ensemble import RandomForestRegressor